vsespb/mt-aws-glacier/README.md

 ## Warnings ( *MUST READ* )

 * When playing with Glacier make sure you will be able to delete all your archives, it's impossible to delete archive or non-empty vault in amazon console now.
-Also make sure you have read _all_ AWS Glacier pricing/faq.
+Also make sure you have read _all_ Amazon Glacier pricing/faq.

 * Read their pricing FAQ again, really.
 Beware of retrieval fee.